 Provides day-today office support staff and assists the Commission in the issue and collection of bills.
 Responsible for processing administrative paperwork and bookkeeping of accounts payable and receivable.

-The Lancaster Sewer District was established in 1967 as a non-profit municipal utility by a special act of the Massachusetts Legislature.
+The Lancaster Sewer District was established in 1967 by a special act of the Massachusetts Legislature.
 The act calls for the formation of a 'body government' within the boundaries of the Town of Lancaster.
 This means that although the District occurs within the Boundaries of the Town of Lancaster it is separate from it.
 The District is an independant government entity from the Town of Lancaster.
 The District's governing authority, it's elected Commission, works with the Town of Lancaster to assure that mutual goals are met.

 Utility districts of many sorts, such as sewer and water districts, are established in this way because the essential utilities that they provide are typically too specialized to be rolled into a local government.
 Additionally, often the financial burden of establishing a utility district is too much to bear for a local government while special grants and loans are more readily available for a separate and new utility.